Video Case Studies

-Water stewardship is not one-size-fits-all.
-These case studies feature a variety of agricultural systems and practices that use water wisely and efficiently.
-From low-tech to high-tech, farmers can benefit from each other’s ingenuity, adapt innovations to their own systems, and learn from each other.
-These six case studies are just some of the solutions that farmers, businesses, and others have offered from their own experiences.
+The following six case studies were produced by EcoFarm in 2013 with funding in part by the California Department of Food and Agriculture (CDFA).
+They feature a variety of agricultural systems and practices that use water wisely and efficiently.
+From low-tech to high-tech, farmers can benefit from each other’s ingenuity, adapt innovations to their own systems, and learn from one another.

 Ponds can be filled by rainfall and can supply irrigation water for the farm.
 Ponds are commonly sited at a natural low point in the landscape to also collect runoff water.
 They can be lined or un-lined.